What Is a Good Price for a Business Class Ticket? Real Examples by Cost per Flight Hour

 The following examples are standard Business Class deals — not mistake fares.
 They appear regularly throughout the year and show what typical deal pricing looks like.

-1. North America Example: Chicago – New Delhi (Round Trip)
+1. USA to Asia Example: Chicago – New Delhi (Round Trip)

 Business Class fare: $2,730